CenterForDigitalHumanities/rerum_server/API.md

 <!-- /TOC -->
 All the following interactions will take place between the server running RERUM and the application server.
-A call to one of these APIs from a front end will fail.
+Direct connection from client script to the RERUM server is not allowed.
 Please note that all examples are pointing at the development version of the RERUM API, not the production version.
 Only point to the production version once you have tested with the development version.

-If you would like to see an example application front end that uses its back end as a proxy to the RERUM API, visit http://tinydev.rerum.io.
+If you would like to see an example of a web application leveraging the RERUM API visit the testbed at http://tinydev.rerum.io or the [GitHub codebase for TinyThings](https://github.com/CenterForDigitalHumanities/TinyThings).

 If you want to see what an application API proxy looks like that uses the RERUM API, visit our TinyThings GitHub example at https://github.com/CenterForDigitalHumanities/TinyThings/tree/master/Source%20Packages/io/rerum/crud

-To have simple CRUD ability from a front end without using a back end proxy, you can use our public test endpoints.
-Note: Your data could be removed at any time, this is for testing only.
+To have simple CRUD ability from client script without using a back end proxy, you can use our public test endpoints.
+Note: Your data will be public and could be removed at any time.
+This is for testing only and will not be attributed to you in any way.
 - http://tinydev.rerum.io/app/create   Uses the rules established by RERUM [create](#create)
 - http://tinydev.rerum.io/app/update   Uses the rules established by RERUM PUT [update](#update)
 - http://tinydev.rerum.io/app/delete   Uses the rules established by RERUM [delete](#delete)